WPIRoboticsProjects/opencv-installer/README.md

 For now, this is just a CLI app with no GUI.

 ## Supported platforms
 This currently supports

 - Windows (32- and 64-bit)
 - Mac OS X 10.4 or higher
 - Linux (32- and 64-bit)

+ARM/Android is not currently supported.

 ## Command line arguments